justincervantes/GNU-Debugger-Examples/README.md

 2. Compile the code with debugging flags on (gcc -Wall -g -o ex2 ex2.c)
 3. Try running the code to create a core dump
 4. Execute “coredumpctl gdb” which will open the last created core
 5. The core tells you that there was an issue on line 33 with the return statement which adds the variables in its unique adding pattern.
+As a note, you can also run gdb line by line by using the --args flag (ex gdb --args ex2 intarg1 intarg2 intarg3)
 6. As this is a memory leak, we can try printing out the addresses of the variables passed.
 When doing so, we see that var2 has a memory address of 0x0, which indicates that it is trying to dereference and add a null pointer, which will of course crash the program.

 ![Example2 Debugging](Images/ex2.png)